Do you want to learn about how to use meta tags for better SEO?

 - Checks for duplicate content issues (duplicate title or meta description or content etc)

 - Toxic backlinks information (if your website has any bad links)

 - Overall website’s SEO score (the higher the better)

-Quick note: If you’re wondering about how you can use SEMrush site audit tool, here’s a detailed tutorial on using SEMrush for doing site audits.
+Quick note: If you’re wondering about how you can use the Semrush site audit tool, here’s a detailed tutorial on using Semrush for doing site audits.

 - Competitor analysis

 - Keyword research

 - Domain to domain comparison